A comprehensive and printable list of foods to eat and avoid while following a candida diet.

 I also started with the Body Ecology Diet and found it overwhelming as well.
 That and my body didn’t do well with all the fermented foods at first.

-• Yes, pumpkin, sweet potato and squash in moderation.
+Yes, pumpkin, sweet potato and squash in moderation.
 I can give you a starting point and then you can do a little detective work to see how you feel and how your body responds.
 You could try starting with 1 cup total 2 – 3 times per week and see how that feels.
 That could look something like 1/2 cup butternut squash soup and 1/2 cup sweet potato fries one day.
 A baked sweet potato another day.
 And 2 pumpkin cookies and roasted squash on a different day.
 Does that make sense?
-Everyone’s body is so different (size, weight, activity level, etc.) that it’s not a one-size-fits-all.
+Everyone’s body is so different (size, weight, activity… Read more »

 I have candida but I also have leaky gut.
 I heard that L-glutamine helps with leaky gut so I would like to ask you if it’s okay to be taking L-glutamine at the same time I’m doing the candida diet?